Mary M. Fynn, Ph.D, RD, L.D.N

 Dr. Flynn is co-author of the books LOW-FAT LIES, high fat frauds and the healthiest diet in the world (Lifeline Press, 1999) and A Pink Ribbon Diet (Da Capo Press, October 2010) which is a weight loss program and cookbook based on her research of the plant-based, olive oil diet that she has developed.

 Peter Tasca edited the materials on this website.
-He is a freelance editor living in Brooklyn, NY.
+He is a PhD student at UCLA.